Porgramming-Hero-web-course/batch-4-assignment-1-mdasif8393/blog-1.md

-##Blog Question 1: The significance of union and intersection types in Typescript.
+#Blog Question 1: The significance of union and intersection types in Typescript.
-Answer:
+##Answer:
-Union Types: Union type is a typescript type that act like logically or, get more than one type and we can choose one of the type from many types.
+**Union Types:**Union Union type is a typescript type that act like logically or, get more than one type and we can choose one of the type from many types.
 Symbol of union is: |
 Example:
 Let x: string | number;
 X = “Asif”
 X = 22
 Here x is string type of number type and we can assign string or number in x variable.

-Intersection Type: Intersection is opposite of union where intersection accept more than one types and we have to implement all of the types other wise typescript show error.
+**Intersection Type:**Union Intersection is opposite of union where intersection accept more than one types and we have to implement all of the types other wise typescript show error.
 Example:
 type NormalUser = {
 name: string;